-Figure 18.
-EE-value exceedance probability plots for the blade-root bending ultimate moment (a) and blade-root OoP bending fatigue moment (b).
-Each line represents a different input parameter and wind speed bin (blue is below-rated speed, red is near-rated speed, green is above-rated speed).
+Figure 18: EE-value exceedance probability plots for the blade-root bending ultimate moment (left) and blade-root OoP bending fatigue moment (right).
+Each line represents a different input parameter and wind speed bin (blue=below rated, red=near rated, green=above rated).

-of inputs.
-However, blade mass imbalance and blade mass account for 44 % of the most sensitive parameters associated with tower moment fatigue loads.
+For each QoI, the number of times each input parameter contributed to the significant event count was tallied.
+The top parameters are shown in Table 12 and Table 13 for ultimate and fatigue loads, respectively.
+Overall, 63% of the top sensitive parameters for both ultimate and fatigue loads are due to aerodynamic perturbations or yaw error.
+Blade-root and main shaft moments are especially sensitive to perturbations of inputs.
+However, blade mass imbalance and blade mass account for 44% of the most sensitive parameters associated with tower moment fatigue loads.
 Rotor torque ultimate and fatigue loads are most sensitive to perturbation of structural input parameters, especially those related to blade mass.
 For both ultimate and fatigue loads, electrical power is most sensitive to blade mass imbalance, blade mass factor, and yaw error.
 These results can be used in future sensitivity analysis work to focus on perturbation of specific input parameters based on desired turbine loads.